 Once the pipe has stopped emptying, suction the extra dirt from the pipes with the hose of your vacuum cleaner.
 Because the obstruction will be moist, it’s best to use a wet vac if at all feasible.
 Vacuum until the obstruction is gone.

 Step 8.
 Reassemble your air conditioner

 The obstruction has been cleared, and your drainage pipe has been resealed.
-All that’s left for you to do now is put your unit back together.
+Now, all that’s left for you is to put your unit back together.

-How to Aircon Repair gree aircon water leaking, The procedures to repair a leaky micro Gree unit are as follows.
+How to gree Aircon Repair from water leaking, The procedures to repair a leaky micro Gree unit are as follows.
 While the construction and removal of the outer casing vary for each unit, the essential principles remain the same, with the drain line needing to be unclogged.
 This is usually not a difficult task, but if you have any doubts, contact an HVAC technician